Check out how I used watercolor splatters to add some drama to this visual journal page. The story behind the page, supplies, and how-to are below.

 I was already on edge.

-I had woken up early, showered, carefully selected my most professional outfit.
-I was driving on 285 en route to an interview.
+It was an early start to the day.
+I showered, carefully selected my most professional outfit, and was driving on 285 en route to an interview.

 It wasn’t just any interview.
-It was an interview at a well regarded private school that happened to be across the street from where my husband worked, we could carpool.
-I would have an actual budget to teach art.
-I would have small class sizes.
-I would work in a building dedicated to the fine arts.
+It was an interview at a well-regarded private school that happened to be across the street from where my husband worked, we could carpool.
+I would have an actual budget to teach art and small class sizes.
+There is a building dedicated to the fine arts.
 I could move on from my current job where I felt worn out, unappreciated, overworked, and like I was only a warm body available to proctor standardized test after standardized test.

-A lot was weighing on this moment.
+A lot was weighing on at this moment.
 I had to crush it.
-I couldn’t stay in my current job another year.
+I couldn’t stay in my current job for another year.
 Something needed to change.